7788po/VeriPrune/README.md

 This script will produce all of the truncated and subtracted networks used in our experiments.
 It takes every network in *DiffNN-Code/nnet*, outputs the truncated network to *DiffNN-Code/compressed\_nnets*, and outputs the subtracted network to *../ReluVal-for-comparison/subbed\_nnets*.

 ### DiffNN-Code/scripts/run\_&#10033;\_exec-time\_experiments.sh
 These four scripts correspond to the four main experiments run in our paper, namey ACAS Xu, MNIST global perturbation, MNIST 3 pixel perturbation, and HAR.
-They will run ReluDiff on all of the properties for the appropriate experiment and write the results to a log file beginning with *exec-time\_out*.
+They will run VeriPrune on all of the properties for the appropriate experiment and write the results to a log file beginning with *exec-time\_out*.
 The log file will contain a block of text for each property.
 The block will start with the command that was run, followed by the command's output.
 For example, after running ACAS property 1 on ACAS network 1\_1, the following will be written to the log file:
 ```console
 ./delta_network_test 1 nnet/ACASXU_run2a_1_1_batch_2000.nnet compressed01_nnets/ACASXU_run2a_1_1_batch_2000_pruned.nnet 0.05
 Initial output delta: